Last reviewed 17 May 2021

 As the Covid-19 crisis continues, the Government is regularly updating its advice to ensure that employers, workers and the self-employed work safely during the pandemic.
 Vicky Powell looks at the key points for working safely in offices, contact centres and similar working spaces.

-Currently, the Government wants all office workers to work from home if they can across England, Wales, Scotland and Northern Ireland; however, offices and contact centres can, if Covid-secure, open if individuals cannot reasonably work from home.
+Currently, the Government wants all office workers to work from home if they can; however, offices and contact centres can open, if Covid-secure.

 The 8 priority actions

 The Government has listed the following as priority actions to make office-based workplaces safer during the coronavirus pandemic.

 Complete a Covid-19 risk assessment and share it with all your staff.

 Clean more often, including surfaces, especially those that are being touched a lot.
 Ask your staff and your visitors to use hand sanitiser and wash their hands frequently.

 Remind your visitors to wear face coverings where required to do so unless an exemption applies, for example for someone who relies on lip reading, clear sound or facial expressions to communicate.
 Face coverings are especially important if your visitors are likely to be around people they do not normally meet.

 Make sure everyone is social distancing and make this easy for everyone to do so by putting up signs or introducing a one-way system that your staff and visitors can follow.

 Increase ventilation by keeping doors and windows open where possible and running ventilation systems at all times.
 See the advice from the HSE.